Kamdogg/BSE_Template_Portfolio/index.md

 ﻿# Gesture Control Robot
-This project uses the gestures of your hand movements to control the direction and speed of the car
+This project uses the gestures of your hand movements to control the direction and speed of the car.
+Using an accelerometer to read the gestures from
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Kameron N | Courtland Highschool | Electrical Engineering | Incoming Senior